 The tax would sunset in 20 years.

 "If people want to maintain police and fire and other essential services, then they need to support Measure P," Mayor Beverly Johnson said.
-"I do not think people understand the level of cuts that will be
+"I do not think people understand the level of cuts that will be necessary if voters do not support this tax."

 On Tuesday, City Manager Debra Kurita will brief the City Council on the possible cuts if Measure P fails.